 After road accidents & drowning, accidental fires cause most unnatural deaths in India.

 Most of the High Rise Building Fire Safety related accidents have been reported (Other than residential buildings) in factories, commercial buildings, hospitals and schools.
-Business leadership is expected to review building fire safety requirements and fire risk-mitigation strategies in order to create a secure business environment.

 Step 1: Building Fire Safety – Identify the hazards